Clinical and Research Experience and Interests

-In Guy’s I see general nephrology, dialysis and transplantation patients regularly in outpatients.
-I am responsible for CAPD quality review.
-I have guided and developed a robust cardiovascular risk factor screening programme for newly / recently transplanted patients.
+In Guy’s I saw general nephrology, dialysis and transplantation patients regularly in outpatients.
+I was responsible for CAPD quality review.
+I guided and developed a robust cardiovascular risk factor screening programme for newly / recently transplanted patients.
 I developed a joint Diabetic Renal clinic at Guy’s with the Guy’s diabetic team (1999 - 2009).
 I looked after patients with von-Hippel Lindau syndrome (from 2000 - 2008), in one of the UK’s largest multi-professional VHL combined clinics.
-I have also helped start a combined haem-oncology renal clinic for patients with PTLD (2008).
-I also provide nephrological input for the Nationally Commissioned Bardet-Biedl Syndrome Clinic (one adult site for which is Guy’s Genetics Centre).
+I also helped start a combined haem-oncology renal clinic for patients with PTLD (2008).
+I also provide nephrological input for the Nationally Commissioned Bardet-Biedl Syndrome Clinic (one adult site for which is Guy’s Genetics Centre) from 2010-2017.

 My main clinical interests are HYPERTENSION, CARDIOVASCULAR DISEASE, INFLAMMATION AND CALCIFICATION SYNDROMES IN RENAL PATIENTS.

 MA, MB BChir, FRCP(Lond),FRCP (Edin), FASN, FERA